As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Another thing is to try and give the buffet a miss whenever you can, especially in the first couple of days of the cruise and sometimes the last couple of days.
 If you do go to the buffet on the cruise ship, you might notice that there are usually more crew to assist you on the first few days, and that they will often do all of the serving for you, including those big helpings of bacon and eggs in the morning.

 This might just seem like a courtesy, but it is also very clever as it allows them to observe if passengers are getting crook and it also allows them to control to a point any kind of chances of sickness spreading by limiting the number of people that handle the utensils and get close to the food.

-I like to take my meal in the main dining room especially during this time for that very reason and I also prefer to have 'my time' dining as it allows my cruise partner and I to have a table to ourselves and not catch bugs off of other table mates (a lesson hard-learned on a previous cruise).
+I like to take my meal in the main dining room, especially during this time, for that very reason and I also prefer to have 'my time' dining as it allows my cruise partner and I to have a table to us and not catch bugs off of other table mates (a lesson hard learned on a previous cruise).
 If you see people in the buffet coughing into their hands, then I suggest extracting yourself from their vicinity.
 And definitely do not take plates or utensils from other passengers, no matter how courteous it might seem.

 Always use the supplied hand sanitizer placed strategically around the cruise ship and as you get on and off the tender boats or when you get off at the port.

 See a Travel Doctor or Your GP Before You Leave

 If you feel a little poorly (and even if you don't), it can help to visit your doctor and make sure that all of your vaccinations are up to date and check if there are any vaccinations you might need for the area of the world that you will be traveling to.